climate-mirror/how-to-help/README.md

 ## Mirroring Data
 ### Hosting or attending a DataRefuge Event
-The best way you can help with mirroring data is to work with our partners at [DataRefuge](http://www.ppehlab.org/datarefuge) by attending or hosting a Data Rescue event.
-These events involve gathering many volunteers into a space for a day or weekend in order to collectively copy data.
+The best way you can help is by attending or hosting a Data Rescue event from our partners at [DataRefuge](http://www.ppehlab.org/datarefuge).
+These events gather many volunteers at a space for a day or weekend to collectively copy data.
 DataRefuge provides a toolkit of information, including the roles each person plays in archiving data.
 These events are excellent ways to participate because you get the advice of expert archivists and the quality of obtained data is high due to the procedures and toolkit they provide.